jaanskalka-tech/modular-episode-segmentation/README.md

-# Modular Framework for Episode Segmentation
+# Segmentation-based Episodic Representation Framework

 Reproducibility repository for the manuscript **A Segmentation-based Episodic Representation Framework for Cross-Design Comparison in Multi-Mode Industrial Time Series**.